Pylons/pyramid/docs/index.rst

 Tutorials
 =========

-Step-by-step tutorials which demonstrate how you might use :mod:`repoze.bfg`.
+Step-by-step tutorials which demonstrate how you might use and deploy :mod:`repoze.bfg`.

 :mod:`repoze.bfg` for Zope CMF Developers